 We offer a variety of courses that run at different times throughout the year.
-Our current courses include:
+Some of the courses that we have run this year, or are in the middle of running, are listed below.

 Baking and cooking